Open NowNon-Profit

 • Applications are made by eligible providers for their employees.

-• Each funded employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector.
+• Employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector.

-• Each funded employee must be either a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision for children.
+• Employee must be a contact worker, or a non-contact worker such as a director or educational leader who provides direct support, education, care or supervision for children.

-• Each funded employee must be a full-time, part-time, or casual employee who has worked more than 40 hours in total in the preceding three months with the service.
+• Employee must be full-time, part-time, or casual and have worked more than 40 hours overall in the preceding three months with the service.

-• Ineligible applicants include stand-alone kindergarten services not approved for and receiving CCS.
+• Stand-alone kindergarten services not approved for and receiving CCS are not eligible.

-• Ineligible applicants include stand-alone pre-school services not approved for and receiving CCS.
+• Stand-alone pre-school services not approved for and receiving CCS are not eligible.

-• Ineligible applicants include registered training organisations or other entities seeking to use the grant funding to provide courses.
+• Registered training organisations or other entities seeking to use the funding to provide courses are not eligible.

-• Ineligible applicants include entities already receiving any Australian state or territory government funding for wage replacement or backfill for the same employee to complete the same training activity.
+• Entities already receiving state or territory funding for wage replacement or backfill for the same employee to complete the same training are not eligible.

 3